khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/02-delivery.md

 ***VFR Circuit Clearance Example***

-> **DLV Controller:** _**"A9C-ZZ, You are cleared right hand visual circuits, RWY30R not above altitude 1000ft, VFR, squawk 7001"**_
+> **DLV Controller:** _**"A9C-ZZ, cleared right hand circuits, RWY30R not above altitude 1000ft, VFR, squawk 7001"**_

 The DLV Controller **must** obtain a full and correct read back of the departure clearance.
 If they do not, then the pilot must be challenged to read back the full and correct departure clearance.

-***Challenge Example***

-> **DLV Controller:** _**"A9C-ZZ, Negative.
-You are cleared, right hand visual circuits, RWY30R, not above altitude 1000ft, VFR, squawk 7001"**_

-!!!node "Be Paitent and Assist"
-    If you are required to challenge a pilot for a correct readback, readback it back clearly and slowly to ensure the pilot has opportunity to understand the information provided

-Once the pilot has correctly read back the clearance, if the pilot did not provide the Current ATIS Letter and/or QNH on initial contact, the DLV Controller will provide this to the pilot once read back has been provided.
+Once the pilot has correctly read back the clearance, if the pilot did not provide the current ATIS letter on initial contact, the DLV Controller will provide this to the pilot once read back has been provided.

-> **DLV Controller:** _**"A-ZZ, Read Back is correct, Information Alpha is current, QNH 1001"**_
+> **DLV Controller:** _**"A-ZZ, read back is correct, information Alpha is current, QNH 1001"**_

-When the aircraft reports ready for engine start up they will be transferred to the SMC Controller and it is to be assumed by the SMC Controller that the pilot has a **correct clearance and has confirmed the latest ATIS Letter and Local QNH.**

 !!!node "Callsign Shortening"
     After initial contact has been made and established with the aircraft, you can shorten the callsign from A9C-ZZ to A-ZZ, read as Alpha - Zulu - Zulu.
 This is to reduce frequency congestion.